kugurerdem/rugu.dev/content/english/blog/corne/index.md

 ### Speed

 The moment I had my Corne keyboard working, the first thing I did was open [MonkeyType](https://monkeytype.com/) and see how fast I could type things down.
 It was 3 words per minute in my first try.
-On the second try it was a bit better, and after a few iterations I was able to get around 60 WPM in the same hour I started experimenting.
+On the second try, it was a bit better, and after a few iterations, I was able to get around 60 WPM in the same hour I started experimenting.
 It's not really fast compared to my usual speed. [^normal-speed] But it was still good enough for me to get things done using this keyboard.

 [^normal-speed]:Just to give you an idea, I used to be able to consistently type around 110+ WPM on MonkeyType with my Logitech K380.

-I can say that after around two days of using the Corne keyboard, I was getting 90 to 100 WPM, which was about 80 to 90 percent of my previous performance, and I was also able to use it effectively at work.
+I can say that after around two days of using the Corne keyboard, I was getting 90 to 100 WPM, which was about 80 to 90 percent of my previous performance.
+This was sufficient for me to use the keyboard effectively at work.

-I believe this shows two things. **First, as many people expect, changing from a normal staggered layout to an ortholinear split layout decreases your typing speed tremendously at first.
-Second, it is not that hard to recover from that decrease.** In fact, not long after that, around three weeks later, I was able to [beat](https://x.com/kugurerdem/status/1961393205053644993) my previous typing record on MonkeyType with 139 WPM.
+I believe this shows two things.
+First, as many people expect, changing from a normal staggered layout to an ortholinear split layout decreases your typing speed tremendously at first.
+Second, it is not that hard to recover from that decrease.
+In fact, not long after that, around three weeks later, I was able to [beat](https://x.com/kugurerdem/status/1961393205053644993) my previous typing record on MonkeyType with 139 WPM.

 ![](./139wpm.jpg)

-I do not know about other people, but for me the main reason I slowed down when I first started using the Corne keyboard was not that it was split.
+I do not know about other people, but for me, the main reason I slowed down when I first started using the Corne keyboard was not that it was split.
 I think one reason was simply that the keys are in an ortholinear layout.
 For example, at the beginning, I used to type 'C' a lot when I meant to type 'X'.
-This is because, I was so used to a staggered layout that when I typed from the row below the home row, so my fingers naturally moved a little to the right.
+This is because I was so used to a staggered layout that when I typed from the row below the home row, my fingers naturally moved a little to the right.
 I had to unlearn that habit.
-I also had to learn new ways of writing some of the characters that were directly available in a typical keyboard.
+I also had to learn new ways of writing some of the characters that were not directly available on a typical keyboard.
 Since Corne has fewer keys than a typical keyboard, you need to learn new key combinations for many special characters.

 ### Embracing "Less is More"

 I think the Corne keyboard is a good example of [less is more](https://en.wikipedia.org/wiki/Less_is_more).
 You are reducing the number of available keys, but you still gain more than you had before: better ergonomics, more speed, and more precision.
 Realizing this made me wonder whether I could push the idea more.
 For example, could I reduce pinky usage even further by removing the sixth column from the keyboard?

-After coming accross "the endgame keyboard" video by Joshua Blais, I realized that I could even go further.
+After coming across "the endgame keyboard" video by Joshua Blais, I realized that I could even go further.

 {{< youtube Ong_-2G9RDM >}}

-I started thinking about ways to reduce my pinky usage, and Erdem from the MechIstanbul community sent me the [Home Row Mods](https://mattgemmell.scot/home-row-mods/) post by Matt Gemmel again.
+I started thinking about ways to reduce my pinky usage.
+Erdem from the MechIstanbul community sent me the [Home Row Mods](https://mattgemmell.scot/home-row-mods/) post by Matt Gemmel again.
 It was a great read.
 To summarize the main idea, you can define custom behaviors for certain keys so that they act as modifier keys when held and as normal keys when tapped.

 This lets you move most of the modifier keys that are usually pressed with the pinkies onto the home row, reducing pinky strain even further.
-What I did was mirror the home row modifier keys on both halves of the keyboard, so when I need to press a key on the left side with a modifier, I can use the modifier on the right side, and vice versa.
+What I did was mirror the home row modifier keys on both halves of the keyboard.
+This way, when I need to press a key on the left side with a modifier, I can use the modifier on the right side, and vice versa.

 Here is what my default layout looks right now:

 ![](./default_corne_layer.png)

 As you can see, I have four empty keys in total, which means I am actively using 38 keys.
 I still rely heavily on my right pinky, but I recently realized that some of those keys can be moved to the empty thumb positions.
 I can also start using [combo keys](https://zmk.dev/docs/keymaps/combos), a custom behavior that allows certain characters to be typed by pressing two keys together.
-However, at the time I was configuring my keyboard, however, this setup seemed acceptable.
+However, at the time I was configuring my keyboard, this setup seemed acceptable.

 ### Emphasis on Thumb Keys

 One thing I quickly noticed when using this keyboard was that it shifts some of the load that was previously placed on the pinkies onto the thumbs.
 Normally, I used my thumbs only for pressing the space key.
 With this keyboard, each thumb is assigned three keys.
-The important point is that these thumb operated keys usually replace functions that were previously handled by the pinkies.
+The important point is that these thumb keys usually replace functions that were previously handled by the pinkies.

 I think this is very good overall.
 Because it kindof balances the load between your fingers.
 At the same time, if your thumbs are sensitive, this change can make things worse rather than better.
 After using the Corne keyboard for a few weeks, I noticed a slight pain in my thumbs.
-It was concerning, so I took a break over the weekend and the pain went away.
+It was concerning, so I took a break over the weekend, and the pain went away.
 It never returned.
-I suspect this was either due to my hands adapting to the new layout or a minor strain from doing knuckle pushups and pull ups around the same time.
+I suspect this was either due to my hands adapting to the new layout or a minor strain from doing knuckle push-ups and pull-ups around the time.
 Even so, the experience made me realize that these keyboards may not be ideal for people with sensitive thumbs.

 ## What About Lily58?

-You might remember that in the _Why Corne Specifically?_ section, I mentioned that during my decision period between the Corne and the Lily58, I went YOLO and decided to try both.
+You might remember that in the Why Corne Specifically? section, I mentioned that during my decision period between the Corne and the Lily58, I went YOLO and decided to try both.

 Well...
 By the time my friend handed me a Halycon Lily58 kit that was bought from [splitkb.com](https://splitkb.com), it was already too late.
 I was already certain that I was not going to leave the Corne anytime soon.
 I had adapted to it extremely well and was not really seeking the additional keys that the Lily58 offered anyway.
 In other words, even if I used the Lily58, I would most likely stick to the same keybindings and layouts that I already use on my Corne keyboard.